GrosSacASac/blog-public/technology/internet.md

 The Internet protocol defines addresses as a series of numbers.
 Every device connected to the Internet has an IP address.
 An IPv4 address looks like this 180.160.299.88.

-IP messages have a maximum size, so a big image file or video, needs to be split in multiple messages.
+IP messages have a maximum size, so a high definition image or video, need to be split in multiple messages.

 ### IPv4